 - In 2017 Audi introduced in Germany a fully functional Level 3 automated driving prototype with "Traffic Jam Pilot" in the Audi A8.

 - In 2017 at IAA, Audi double world premiered two concept cars, the Audi Aicon and Audi Elaine – that showed how the brand intends to further develop automated driving.

 - In 2019 at CES, the PAVE coalition was launched to inform the public and policymakers about advanced vehicle technologies and self-driving vehicles, with Audi as a founding co-chair member.

 - In 2020 at CES, Audi exhibited the AI:ME concept, showcasing the brand's fully automated vision vehicle representing the "third living space."
 The Audi AI:ME concept is a vehicle designed to be emotionally intelligently and is equipped empathetically.
-At CES, the Volkswagen Group announced the creation of Volkswagen Autonomy, co-headquartered in Silicon Valley and Germany.
-It is tasked with accelerating the advancement of automated technologies development, starting with commercial applications, for the greater group of Volkswagen brands, including Audi.

 - In 2020, the Volkswagen Group completed its purchase of shares of Argo AI, sharing ownership with the Ford Motor Company.
 As a result, the Munich-based AID-Autonomous Intelligent Driving merged into Argo AI and became its European Headquarters and fifth Engineering Center worldwide.